PUBLISHED FEBRUARY 2016

 Above all, when working with your authors, remember that you are dependent on one another to succeed.
 I encourage you not to look at your authors as adversaries or even as clients but instead to view them as partners and work with them as such.
 I think you’ll be pleased with the results—we certainly have been.

-Elizabeth Turnbull is a senior editor at Light Messages Publishing in Durham, North Carolina.
+Elizabeth Turnbull is a senior editor and partner at Light Messages Publishing in Durham, North Carolina.
 She also serves on the IBPA’s Board of Directors.
 Turnbull is the author of Bonnwit Kabrit and Janjak and Freda Go to the Iron Market her husband to start a small farm that will serve the restaurant where he’s chef and owner.